cloudfoundry-incubator/diego-ci/README.md

 ### Creating the Cloud Foundry AWS environment

-To create the AWS environment and two VMs essential to the Cloud Foundry infrastructure, **from this repository**, you need to run `./deploy_aws_environment create DEPLOYMENT_DIR`.
+To create the AWS environment and two VMs essential to the Cloud Foundry infrastructure, you need to run `./deploy_aws_environment create DEPLOYMENT_DIR` **from this repository**.
 This may take up to 30 minutes.

 The `./deploy_aws_environment` script has three possible actions.
   * `create` spins up an AWS Cloud Formation Stack based off of the stubs filled out above
-  * run `update` if you change your stubs under DEPLOYMENT_DIR/stubs/infrastructure or there was an update to this repository
+  * run `update` if you change your stubs under `DEPLOYMENT_DIR/stubs/infrastructure` or there was an update to this repository
   * `skip` will upgrade your bosh director, but will not touch the AWS environment

-The second parameter is your DEPLOYMENT_DIR and must be structured as defined above.
+The second parameter is your `DEPLOYMENT_DIR` and must be structured as defined above.
 The deployment process generates additional stubs that include the line "GENERATED: NO TOUCHING".

 The generated stubs are:
 ```
-deployment_dir
+DEPLOYMENT_DIR
 |-stubs
 | |-(director-uuid.yml) # the bosh director's unique id
 | |-(aws-resources.yml)  # general metadata about our cloudformation deployment